quat1024/hoppers/README.md

-# its just a hopper
+# Hopper

+Adds hoppers to Minecraft!

-It's just a hopper.
-Thanks to unascribed and TwilightFlower for doing the toolchain heavy lifting and for providing an example[.](https://github.com/BuildCraft/BuildCraft/tree/3.4.x)
+Thanks to unascribed and TwilightFlower for [doing the toolchain heavy lifting and for providing an example.](https://github.com/BuildCraft/BuildCraft/tree/3.4.x).
+And for being cool.

+# License

+`LGPL-3.0-or-later`, but also I literally do not give a shit if you take stuff for learning purposes and ship it in a released mod

 ### hey quat you use windows, but una says the script only supports linux.
 How did you build this